fengshuai0210/fengshuai0210.github.io/cv/talk.md

 ### 2022

 29. *The Morphology of Hα Velocity Field in MaNGA*, **ACAMAR 8: Australia-China Workshop on Astrophysics**, 2022.10, Online
-28. *Gas-Phase Metallicity along the Merger Sequence*, **8th Interstellar Physics and Chemistry Symposium**, 2022.01, Zhuhai(Online)
+28. *Gas-Phase Metallicity along the Merger Sequence*, **8th Interstellar Physics and Chemistry Symposium**, 2022.01, Online
-27. *Simulating the Scientific Image of Intergral Field Spectrograph in CSST*, **2021 Annual Symposium on the Scientific Data Processing System of Chinese Space Station Telescope**, 2022.01, Beijing(Online)
+27. *Simulating the Scientific Image of Intergral Field Spectrograph in CSST*, **2021 Annual Symposium on the Scientific Data Processing System of Chinese Space Station Telescope**, 2022.01, Online

 ### 2021